W8BSD/bsdtty/README.md

 * Really needs a manpage.
 * Add CQRLOG integration.
 * Per-mode offset to frequency so what's in bsdtty.log is directly usable.
-* rigctld support for networked hamlib (or or-rigctld)